Rufus Saxton: Postbellum career

+In 1865, Saxton gave a speech at a black church in Charleston, South Carolina.I want the colored men in this department to petition the president of the United States and congress for the right to exercise the elective franchise—the right to vote for those who are to rule over them.

+Nobody can say a word in this department against the colored men signing a petition and sending it to the President of the United States.
+I want to see 150,000 colored men voting in South Carolina.
+I want to see the black man in the future save a nation's honor.

+Your petition will have to be sent to President Johnson and to the congress, and congress will insure the right of the black man to vote in this country.
+I cannot see how it can be otherwise.
+I want you now to elect and choose a committee to draft this petition.
+Have it clearly, strongly worded, with good reasons why you should vote, and get every colored man to sign it.
+I can get 3,000 at Beaufort to sign it.
+But I want it started here in the city of Charleston, the leading city of the rebellion.
+I want it to lead off in the movement to insure your political equality.

 Saxton later served as assistant commissioner for the Freedmen's Bureau, where he pursued the policy of settling freed slaves in land confiscated from white landowners in the Sea Islands, until he was removed from his position by President Andrew Johnson.

 After the Civil War, Saxton remained in the Army, serving in the Quartermaster Corps.

 He retired in 1888 as a colonel and assistant quartermaster general and lived in Washington, D.C. until his death.
 He was a member of the Military Order of the Loyal Legion of the United States and the Sons of the American Revolution.

-He is honored with a private memorial in Arlington National Cemetery.
+He is interred in Arlington National Cemetery.